Elics/cppLab/README.md

 # cppLab
-This repository contains the C++ homeworks and labs
+This repository contains my C++ homeworks and labs